Can You Fake FND? Understanding Functional Neurological Disorder, Misdiagnosis, and Real Healing

 Cognitive and Behavioral Skills

-Reducing fear loops around symptoms.
+Reducing fear loops around symptoms and rebuilding a sense of control.

 Family Education